Mansion-ZX/Mansion-ZX.github.io/_pages/about.md

 NEWs
 ======
--[Jul, 2025] Xin serves as local chair for IEEE ARM 2025.
+- [Jul, 2025] Xin serves as local chair for IEEE ARM 2025.

--[Jul, 2024] Xin co-organizes a Research Topic in
-Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
+- [Jul, 2024] Xin co-organizes a Research Topic in Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured Markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various Markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.

 A data-driven personal website